glasnt/talks/2019_02_PyCascades.podium/slides.md

 # .pydocs[Python 2.7.15]
 ## .pydocs[5.3.
 Comparisons]

+Objects of different types<sup>1</sup>
+never compare equal
-Objects of different types, except different numeric types and different string types, never compare equal ; such objects are ordered consistently but arbitrarily (so that sorting a heterogeneous array yields a consistent result).
+.footnotes[[1] except different numeric types and different string types]

+Such objects are ordered consistently but arbitrarily (so that sorting a heterogeneous array yields a consistent result).
 <br>
 <br>
-**CPython implementation detail**: Objects of different types except numbers are .red[ordered by their type names]; objects of the same types that don’t support proper comparison are ordered by their address.
+**CPython implementation detail**: <br>Objects of different types except numbers .red[are ordered by their type names]; [..]

 ???

-CPython uses the name of the type(!!!)
+this is specific to cpython, which you're *probably* using.

 ---
 .righthead[Python 2]

 <pre><code class="python">>>> 4 < [4] < '4'</code></pre>
 <pre><code class="python">True</code></pre>

---
+???

+So if we go back to our python2 code, we can see why this statement is true by checking the types of our objects --
 <pre><code class="python">>>> type(4); type([4]); type('4')</code></pre>
 --